It's no secret that British royalty have to follow some pretty

 If you weren't hip to royal fashion, elaborate hats are a thing, especially when it comes to weddings.
 And there likely will be no shortage of embellished, structural and over-the-top hats at the upcoming ceremony.

-In fact, Prince Harry and Meghan Markle's wedding invitations stated day dresses with hats were required.
+Prince Harry and Meghan Markle's wedding invitations stated day dresses with hats were required.
 So, expect to see some pretty strong hat game at their royal wedding.
 The bigger the fascinator, the better, as festive headwear is an expression of joy directed toward the marrying couple.
+4 Neutral Manis Only Chris Jackson/Getty Images Entertainment/Getty Images

 It's hard to imagine enjoying warm weather without breaking out a sandal.
 As strange as it may sound, that's exactly the kind of the thing that's not allowed during royal wedding day festivities.